Sergey004/silero_tts_rvc/README.md

 Technically it's hijacking the audio from Silero TTS and redirecting it to RVC

-## File to be downloaded and put in the root (or root of your hard drive, idk where this file loads) of the extension.
+## File to be downloaded and put in the root of extension (or root of your hard drive, idk where this file loads) of the extension.

 [hubert_base.pt](https://huggingface.co/lj1995/VoiceConversionWebUI/blob/main/hubert_base.pt)